SilkRose/Pony/stories/heartbeat-hotel/heartbeat-hotel.md

 Pinkie agrees.
 "Yep."

-- "You might think you can't adjust the speed, but you can make it increase with this one simple trick."
+- "You might think the speed is fixed, but you can make it run faster with this one simple trick."

 Pinkie asks, "Oh, how?"

-I lift my head and turn to Pinkie and passionately kiss her.
-She kisses back and we hold the kiss for a minute.
+I lift my head, turn to Pinkie, and begin a passionate kiss.
+She closes her eyes, and we hold the kiss for about a minute.

-After laying my head back down, with both of us blushing, I say, "That's how."
+After laying my head back down, confirming that her heart rate has definitely gone up, I say, "That's how."

-Pinkie says, "I see."
+Pinkie says, "Huh?
+Oh, yes, your list...!"

 -  I roll over and face Pinkie, my head resting on her stomach.
 "There's a second even softer pillow if you don't want to hear the metronome."

 Pinkie nods.

 - I smile up at Pinkie.
-"This second pillow has the benefit of the view of the cutest pony in all Equestria."
+"This second pillow has an even better view of the cutest pony in all Equestria."

 Pinkie blushes.
 "I've got a pretty cute pony in my view too, you know."